 This CHS program is for seekers - those who are discerning a call to spiritual direction ministry and who wish to explore that call, engage in personal spiritual growth, and enhance the knowledge and skills needed to be a supportive presence for others seeking their own spiritual direction and a meaningful relationship with the divine (however they understand it).
+It is for Those who wish to minister to others by offering silence and deep listening to others who struggle or seek to grow in their spiritual lives.
 In short, this program is for persons who:

-- Have some theological background - Appreciate learning with others from different faith traditions - Are seeking a deeper spiritual connection in their lives - Have an interest in engaging with a cohort of fellow seekers
+Have some theological background

-• Who are ready to commit to the 24-month program
+- Appreciate learning with others from different faith traditions - Are seeking a deeper spiritual connection in their lives - Have an interest in engaging with a cohort of fellow seekers - Who are ready to commit to the 24-month program